ronaldseoh/algorithmsunlocked/NOTES.md

       - Adjacency-list representation: Lists of all the vertices adjacent to each vertex.
         - How should we represent such lists
           - Array: If we know/can fix the # of adjacent vertices
-          - Linked List: If we need to insert into the middle of the list
+          - **Linked list**: If we need to insert into the middle of the list
             - Singly linked list: Only successor links
             - Doubly linked list: Also with predecessor links